Extracellular vesicle: Enveloped viruses

-EV separation and concentration
+Isolation

 Studying EVs and their cargo typically requires separation from a biological matrix (such as a complex fluid or tissue) so that the uniquely EV components can be analyzed.
 Many approaches have been used, including differential ultracentrifugation, density gradient ultracentrifugation, size exclusion chromatography, ultrafiltration, capillary electrophoresis, asymmetric-flow field-flow fractionation, and affinity/immunoaffinity capture methods.
-Each method has its own recovery and purity outcomes: that is, what percentage of input EVs are obtained, and the ratio of “true” EV components to co-isolates.
+Each method has its own recovery and purity outcomes: that is, what percentage of input EVs are obtained, and the ratio of "true" EV components to co-isolates.
 EV separation can also be influenced by pre-analytical variables.

-EV characterization
+Characterization

 Population-level EV analysis

 Separated or concentrated populations of EVs may be characterized by several means.
 Total concentration of molecules in categories such as protein, lipid or nucleic acid.
 Total particle counts in a preparation can also be estimated, for example by light-scattering techniques.
 Each measurement technology may have a specific size range for accurate quantitation, and very small EVs (<100 nm diameter) are not detected by many technologies.
-Molecular “fingerprints” of populations can be obtained by “omics” technologies like proteomics, lipidomics, and RNomics, or by techniques like Raman spectroscopy.
+Molecular "fingerprints" of populations can be obtained by "omics" technologies like proteomics, lipidomics, and RNomics, or by techniques like Raman spectroscopy.
 Overall levels of unique molecules can also be measured in the population, such as tetraspanins, phosphatidylserine, or species of RNA.
 It has been proposed that purity of an EV preparation can be estimated by examining the ratio of one population-level measurement to another, e.g., the ratio of total protein or total lipid to total particles.